Maureen Pugh: First term, 2016–2017

-2017 election
+Second term, 2018–2020

-In the 2017 general election Pugh had a higher ranking of 44 in the National Party list, and again preliminary results indicated that National had won enough seats (58) for Pugh to return to Parliament.
-However, the official count showed that National had won two fewer seats than the preliminary count indicated, meaning that Pugh did not return to Parliament.
-Due to her history of going in and out of parliament frequently due to special votes, Pugh describes herself as the 'Yo-yo MP'.
-As before, Pugh was in line to enter Parliament if there were resignations, and in February 2018 Pugh and several other "next-in-line" list candidates attended National's parliamentary caucus meeting to help ease their transition into parliament should they enter.
-In March 2018, Bill English resigned from Parliament and Pugh was declared elected as a list MP.
+Pugh contested the West Coast-Tasman electorate unsuccessfully in the 2017 general election.
+She ranked higher, at 44, in the National Party list, and preliminary results again showed National had won enough seats (58) for her to gain one.
+However, the official count gave National two fewer seats than the preliminary count, and she did not return to parliament.
+Due to her history of appearing in and then out of parliament due to special votes, Pugh describes herself as the 'Yo-yo MP'.
+Pugh was again in line to enter parliament if there were resignations, and she and several other "next-in-line" list candidates attended National's parliamentary caucus retreat in February 2018 to help ease their transition into the caucus should they enter parliament.
+In March 2018, Bill English resigned from parliament and Pugh was declared elected as a list MP.

-In Opposition
+Simon Bridges, who was National Party leader from 2018 to 2020, described Pugh as "fucking useless" in a phone call with Jami-Lee Ross, which was recorded and posted on Facebook by Ross in October 2018.
+Bridges apologised to her after the recording became public.
+She voted with the majority against Bridges in the May 2020 leadership election.

-National Party leader Simon Bridges, who was in office from 2018 to 2020, described Pugh as "fucking useless" in a phone call with Jami-Lee Ross that Ross released on Facebook in October 2018.
-After the release of the recording, Bridges apologised to Pugh.
-Pugh later voted with the majority against Bridges in the May 2020 leadership election.
+Third term, 2020–2023

-During the 2020 general election, preliminary results again showed that Pugh would enter Parliament as a list MP, having lost the West Coast-Tasman electorate.
-This time, final official results showed that she had retained her list seat.
-On 10 November, following the release of the final results, the National caucus elected her as its Junior Whip.
-Following the counting of special votes Pugh was confirmed as an MP.
-In line with previous elections she had been anticipating losing her seat once again and had already packed up her office belongings, which she had to have sent back to parliament.
+Pugh contested the West Coast-Tasman electorate unsuccessfully in the 2020 general election.
+This time, at 19 on the party list, both preliminary and final results gave her a list seat.
+She had been anticipating missing out again after the counting of special votes for the final results and had already started packing her Wellington apartment, which she would have to send back.
+The National caucus elected her as its Junior Whip on 10 November.

-In February 2022 Pugh expressed support through Facebook for Convoy 2022, a protest group who travelled to Wellington to occupy the grounds of parliament, protesting vaccine mandates as well as some opposing the vaccine itself.
-Pugh later amended, then deleted the post, and said she did not realise many of the protesters were against Covid-19 vaccination.
-After the occupation of parliament grounds was over, Pugh said that "we [the National Party had one or two members [party members, not Members of Parliament] in there talking with protestors on an almost daily basis... we wrote to the only email address we had and said we would enter dialogue as soon as they stopped the unlawful aspects to their protest."
+In February 2022 Pugh expressed support through Facebook for Convoy 2022, a protest group who travelled to Wellington to occupy the grounds of parliament, protesting vaccine mandates, with some opposing the vaccine itself.
+Pugh later amended the post, then deleted it, and said she did not realise many of the protesters were against COVID-19 vaccination.
+After the occupation of parliament grounds was over, Pugh said that "we [the National Party] had one or two members [party members, not members of parliament] in there talking with protestors on an almost daily basis... we wrote to the only email address we had and said we would enter dialogue as soon as they stopped the unlawful aspects to their protest."
 A National Party spokesperson said that "National did not send anyone—MPs, members or otherwise—to enter in discussions with protestors.
 However we are aware of party members who attended the protest of their own accord".